DataSystemsGroupUT/SPARKSQLRDFBenchmarking/README.md

 #### Phase#4
 In this phase, we repeated the phase#2 experimetns, but this time we extended our compared relatonal experiments with new proposed relational schema representations (ExtVP, and WPT) from the State-of-the-art.
 Extended Vertically Partitioned Tables (ExtVP) and Wide Property Tables (WPT) are prominent optimizations that target specific workloads.
 Nevertheless, in a distributed context (with presenace of data pratitioning, and altenaritve storage backends) such improvements do not always outperform their baselines.
 Thus, we compare ExtVP with the baseline VT, and WPT with the baseline PT schema considering different partitoning techniques, and different file formats for storage.
-* **Note** Phase#4 results and figures are updated and can be found in the results section(https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/OptimizedVsBaselinComparsions.html)
+* **Note** Phase#4 results and figures are updated and can be found in the results section [link](https://datasystemsgrouput.github.io/SPARKSQLRDFBenchmarking/OptimizedVsBaselinComparsions.html)

 ### Project Authors